WildBrain Studios

 WildBrain Studios is the in-house television studio arm of Canadian entertainment company WildBrain based in Vancouver, British Columbia, which was established in 2016 as DHX Studios.

 History

 In January 2016, DHX Media announced that they would be building a 60,000 square-foot studio in Vancouver, British Columbia, that would focus on both animated and live-action productions.
 The production teams of the former Studio B Productions, which DHX Media acquired in 2007 and Nerd Corps Entertainment, which DHX acquired in 2014 were relocated to the new building later in the year.

 The studio consists of two production teams: the former Nerd Corps team, which focuses on the production of CGI-animated shows, and the former Studio B team, which focuses on the production of 2D-animated shows (including those animated with Adobe Animate).

 As of 2019, the Vancouver studio is the only one remaining in the division, as the other studios were either sold off or closed.
+In 2023, WildBrain acquired the Toronto-based pre-production animation studio House of Cool, which continues to operate under its own branding.
+Owing to the adoption of work from home practices, the company is set to downsize the Vancouver studio and relocate to new offices within 2026.